 I'm sure they are.

-But really, he he doesn't see that that's not the winning message.
+But really, he doesn't see that that's not the winning message.

 The winning message is what Mom Donnie's doing.

-So it's just jaw-dropping and head shaking that when he's talking about why you should, you know, make him the mayor, it's to fight Trump.
+So it's just jaw-dropping and head-shaking that when he's talking about why you should make him the mayor, it's to fight Trump.

-And uh apparently they went to a dinner, and uh Scott Bissent threatened to punch Poulty in the face, and he wanted to step outside and and fight him.
+And apparently they went to a dinner, and Scott Besant threatened to punch Pulte in the face, and he wanted to step outside and fight him.

 We never know the real context of these things.

-Um reportedly Bill wasn't sure if he was serious, but he said he was serious about punching him.
+Reportedly, Bill wasn't sure if he was serious, but he said he was, serious about punching him.

-And uh so I don't know how the dinner ended or who picked up the check, but uh that sounds pretty bad.
+And so I don't know how the dinner ended or who picked up the check, but that sounds pretty bad.

-I guess uh Bissent was complaining because he believed that uh Bill Poulty had said something negative to him about to Trump.
+I guess Besant was complaining because he believed that Bill Pulte had said something negative to him to Trump.

-Um, but you could you could imagine that uh Bissent wouldn't like it no matter what it was, so um I like Bill too much to have an opinion on this, so I'm just gonna say that uh we'll never know exactly what happened in that situation, but I don't think Bill's gonna be talking to anybody about anything important unless it's important.
+So I'm just going to say that we'll never know exactly what happened in that situation, but I don't think Bill's going to be talking to anybody about anything important unless it's important.

 So we'll never know what that's about.